The Georgian Bay Geopark initiative is a grassroots organization exploring

 Geological events naturally divide the region into eight DEEP TIME Zones.
-Visitors and residents can gain a better understanding and appreciation of history and the future by discovering and exploring these zone, in person and virtually.
+This can help us all gain a better understanding and appreciation of history and the future of the entire watershed.
 Geology helps tell us how all of those who inhabit the lands have made their mark and how we can all work to shape the coming years.

 After three years of foundational research, partnership building, and listening, we are entering a new phase — sharing what we’ve learned and inviting communities, municipalities, and First Nations across the region into an open and transparent dialogue.
 Together, let us imagine what can be created for the lands, the waters, the cultures and the generations yet to come of this extraordinary part of Canada.